MoonZoon/MoonZoon/docs/backend.md

 - Can we assume all apps communicate over HTTPS?

-- There are also ways to register and log in without sending password to the server (see [Seed's E2E encryption example](https://github.com/seed-rs/seed/tree/master/examples/e2e_encryption) for more info.)
+- There are also ways to register and log in without sending passwords to the server (see [Seed's E2E encryption example](https://github.com/seed-rs/seed/tree/master/examples/e2e_encryption) for more info.)
 Do we need it?

 - Is _E2E encryption_ required?

 - We need to take into account legal requirements:
   - Do we need user's email?
 Is user's nick a real name?
-It has to be compatible with GDPR and we need to mention it in our _Terms and Policies_ and other other documents.
+It has to be compatible with GDPR and we need to mention it in our _Terms and Policies_ and other documents.
   - The user has to agree with the usage of their data before the registration and he has to be able to delete the data.
   - etc.

+- What about account recovery, log in on multiple devices, testing, ...

 _